rschick/cloud-chat/README.md

 # TODO

+- add backend tests
+- comment code
+- update readme
 - get user location and save to profile
 - display users on a map

-- list users and start a conversation
-- find users by location
 - keep track of and show users that are "online"
 - edit your user profile
 - display user avatar in conversation list